Science

 Middle School

-students with a solid foundation of scientific knowledge and refined skills in biology, earth science, and engineering.
-Our goal is to expose students to these scientific domains in a relevant and developmentally appropriate manner, encouraging them to make sense of phenomena and solve problems through scientific and engineering practices, disciplinary core ideas, and cross-cutting concepts.
+The AVS Science Department has developed a sequence of courses based on the Next Generation Science Standards (NGSS), providing students with a solid foundation of scientific knowledge and refined skills in biology, earth science, and engineering.
+Our goal is for students to experience these scientific domains in a relevant and developmentally appropriate manner, encouraging them to make sense of phenomena and solve problems through scientific and engineering practices, disciplinary core ideas, and cross-cutting concepts.

-Our courses are designed to scaffold important scientific skill sets while integrating cross-domain and interdisciplinary content in meaningful and authentic ways.
+Our courses are designed to scaffold important scientific skill sets while integrating interdisciplinary content in meaningful and authentic ways.
 We emphasize direct application, allowing students to test their thinking and make connections to real-world applications.
 This approach fosters critical thinking and prepares students for future scientific endeavors.

 Courses include:

-This course focuses on the introductory principles of astronomy, the Theory of Plate Tectonics, and Earth’s systems and natural cycles.
-Students will act as astronomers, geologists, and community advocates to examine the power of water, air, and rock in shaping our planet.
+This course focuses on introductory principles of Astronomy, the Theory of Plate Tectonics, and Earth’s systems and natural cycles.
+Students act as astronomers, geologists, and community advocates to examine the power of water, air, and rock in shaping our planet.
 Students will argue scientific claims by combining physical evidence with texts, media, and manipulation of data sets.
 Students will apply their understanding to make predictions and reasonable conclusions about Earth’s geological and biological future.

-- Engineering Everyday:
+Engineering Everyday:

 Use the power of the engineering design process to design structures, protect against disasters, unlock the energy of molecules and atoms, and fly beyond the sky.
 In this course, students will learn how to use science practices and the engineering design process to solve real-world problems.
 We will first examine how we can construct buildings and bridges to survive California's earthquakes.
 Then we will look at solutions for humanity's relentless thirst for more energy.
 Finally, we will turn to the skies and beyond by studying the history and future of aircraft and spacecraft design.
 The first steps in humanity's colonization of the solar system begin now.